solariumphp/solarium/docs/exceptions.md

 #### `StreamException`

 This exception indicates that a problem occurred with a streaming expression.
-You should catch this (or a more generic exception) for every streaming exception request that is executed.
+You should catch this (or a more generic exception) for every streaming expression request that is executed.